 Trans Fats: the Bad Fat in Town

 Trans fatty acids (trans fats) have gained quite a reputation.
-In fact, they’ve taken over from saturated fats as the "baddest fat in town."
-But do they deserve their bad rap?
+Do they deserve their bad rap?
 The answer is yes.
-That’s because their effect on cholesterol levels is worse than that of saturated fats.
 Identifying foods high in trans fats and reducing or even eliminating those foods from your diet is an important way to keep your heart healthy.
 In fact, it takes such a small amount of these so-called trans fats to negatively impact cardiovascular health that the American Heart Association recommends trans fats make up less than 1% of total calorie intake.

 What Are Trans Fats?

 The term “trans fat” refers to vegetable oils

 (made up of mostly unsaturated fats) that have had hydrogen added to them.
 This process is known as hydrogenation or partial hydrogenation.
 Partial hydrogenation of vegetable oils is done to make fats more solid at room temperature, to increase their shelf life by keeping their flavor stable over longer periods of time, and to guard against spoilage.
 Margarines, shortening, the oils used to cook fast food French fries, and commercial baked goods are all examples of foods that can contain trans fatty acids.

 Trans fats not only raise LDL ("bad") cholesterol

 levels (as saturated fats also do), they also lower levels of HDL ("good") cholesterol.
 Trans fat also increases blood triglyceride levels.
 Several studies have examined the effects of trans fats on cholesterol levels and heart disease risk.

 Trans Fats and Cholesterol Levels